feinstaub/feinstaub.github.io/kreenshot-editor/index.md

 ================
 kreenshot-editor -- **screenshot image editing**

 Note! kreenshot-editor is *INCUBATING* and not yet ready for production use.
-Target schedule for first release: Ende of 2014.
+Target schedule for first release: end of 2014.

 kreenshot-editor is written in QT5 with Linux as target platform.